sled-rs/sled-rs.github.io/performance.md

 if executed immediately after compilation, because frequency scaling has kicked in already.

+Maybe your memory is becoming more fragmented over time.
+Maybe files that are being read during your workload are cached the second time around in the operating system's pagecache.

 Many code changes that run faster in microbenchmarks will run more slowly when combined with